-Respondents who indicated they were not currently working (unemployed, retired, between jobs, student) were excluded from questions that referred to working situations, such as job title, department, and industry.
-Since students are a large portion of the population and had notably different preferences, we analyzed them separately from the "working" population.
+Respondents who indicated they were not currently working (unemployed, retired, between jobs, student) were excluded from questions that referred to working situations, such as job title and industry.

 We asked which industries the work people do belongs to.
-We allowed people to answer multiple industries since companies often do not have a perfect fit.
-The shape of this question accounts for the fact that many large companies participate in many industries at the same time.
-For example, Google is simultaneously in advertising, media, and even arguably transportation.
+We usually allow people to answer multiple industries since companies often do not have a perfect fit (for example, Google is simultaneously in advertising, media, and even arguably transportation).
+Unfortunately due to a migration error this question allowed only a single answer this year, something we intend to correct in 2023.
+Nevertheless, we got responses from a wide range of "primary" industries.